um-univie/md_private/README.md

 ## Installation

-Precompiled binaries for Linux_x86_64 and AARCH64 can be found under release

-To compile the **MD Simulation Suite** from source, follow these steps:
+## Precompiled Binaries

+The **MD Simulation Suite** has been developed on the ARM architecture.
+Nonetheless precompiled binaries for all major platforms can be found in the [Releases](https://github.com/your_username/md_simulation_suite/releases) section of the GitHub repository.

+## Compile from source

 1. Install Rust